- The latest Oyster Conservationist Report is here!

 • July-September: OC Program continues for 10 weeks (involves weekly monitoring of oyster cages for predators and 4-5 data collections on oyster growth).

 • Mid-September - Oyster Cage Pickup: Amanda will collect oyster cages and the oyster will be moved to Jackson Estuarine Lab at UNH until ready for planting at the restoration site of the Piscataqua River.

 Do you have a dock, mooring, boat or other access to water and interest in helping with oyster restoration this season?

-Enrollment for the 2016 season is now full!
+Enrollment for the 2017 season is now OPEN!
 If you'd like to learn more about the program or be contacted to participate in the 2017 season, contact our Oyster Conservation Coordinator Amanda Moeser.
 Please don't hesitate to contact us with any questions you may have.
 We value our volunteers and how they continually make a difference each year!
 The more oysters we can raise into healthy survivors, the closer we will be to “cleaning” Great Bay Estuary at a faster rate!